 Scones present us with an excellent blank canvas that allows our culinary creativity to shine through.
-Caramelized onion, pancetta, fig scones is my new pastry creation.
+Caramelized onion, pancetta, fig scones is my new, savory scone pastry creation.
 I tell you, these babies hit the spot for breakfast, lunch, or dinner.
 I am speaking from personal experience when I say this.

-Until recently, my experience with scones was limited to the sweet variety.
+Until recently, my experience was limited to the sweet variety.
+What a boring limitation, right?
 Then, a few months ago I went to a retirement party for a colleague.
-One of my co-workers who happens to be an excellent cook brought a set of savory scones to the party.
-The blue cheese and pecan scones BLEW ME AWAY, and also inspired me to create my own flavor profiles.
-Soon after that party I made feta and walnut scones; they were a family hit.
+One of my co-workers brought a set of savory scones to the party.
+The blue cheese and pecan mix BLEW ME AWAY, and also inspired me to create my own flavor profiles.
+Soon after that party I combined feta and walnut; they were a family hit.
 So, I said to myself:”Why stop there?”
 And the adventure continued.

 Caramelized Onion, Pancetta, Fig Scones

 Bake some delicious and simple melt in your mouth savory scones with carmelized onion, pancetta and figs. You will love these for breakfast, lunch or dinner.